-As I said at the Bella Blog, my 2017 resolution is to put out into the world what I want to see more of.
+As I said at the Bella Media Channel, my 2017 resolution is to put out into the world what I want to see more of.
 Clearly, we are in a time where good, truth, kindness and courage must rise ten times brighter because greed, lies, bullying and selfishness are willing to go so very low to score their temporary victories.

 My 2016 was personally full of beauty and astonishing sights.
 Friendly faces in foreign lands.
 Laughter and friendship with other Sisters of the Pen.

 I published a book I haven’t yet decided I should have written in a completely different way, and it’s been six whole months!
 That is an amazing thing worth celebrating, and I do.

 As 2017 lands on us all, I have realized that particular songs are rolling around in my head like an unresolving fugue.
 Their performances span over 40 years.
 Yet they are strikingly similar, which reminds me that the days ahead have been seen before.
 Each of these songs highlight the struggle between conviction, courage, numbness, complacency, cynicism and hope.

 Before anybody picks at the preference for a 2016 version of a George Harrison classic, see Kubo and the Two Strings, and then we’ll talk.
 The movie (and the cover of the song with Japanese motifs that Harrison likely would have loved) are exactly what the fascist alt-reich is railing about: universal stories that aren’t told by straight white men.
 How dare we?
 Because we exist too, [expletive deleted].